15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 Related: Why zebras have stripes.

-African wild dogs measure between 24 and 30 inches at the shoulder, and 28 to 44 inches of body length.
+African wild dogs measure between 24 and 30 inches at the shoulder and 28 to 44 inches in body length.
 By comparison, this is slightly bigger than an adult German shepherd dog.

 The African wild dogs weigh 18 to 36 kg and females are slightly smaller than males by around 5%.